christophgil/ZIPsFS/README.md

 This behavior is governed by rules in src/configuration.h and is based on file and path names.
 Users may want to addapt these rules for their needs.

-## Jumping within the file
+## File seek

 For remote and compressed file systems, data is best read sequentially.
-Reading at different positions and performing seek operations is unfavorable.
+Reading at different positions is unfavorable.

-However, this is exactly what the Windows  software is doing.

 ZIPsFS can store the entire ZIP entry in RAM.
 All threads can read the data from the in-RAM copy.
-When all file connections are closed, the RAM is released.
+When all file connections are closed, the file date in the RAM is released.

 ## Performance